nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/organizing_imaging.md

 - Command-line interface: [`nipoppy reorg`](<project:../cli_reference/reorg.md>)
 - Python API: {class}`nipoppy.workflows.DicomReorgWorkflow`

-## Running the data reorganization tool
+### Workflow

+% TODO link to doughnut page
+1. Nipoppy will loop over all participants/sessions that *have* data in {{dpath_raw_imaging}} but *do not have* data in {{dpath_sourcedata}} according to the doughnut file
+    - If the doughnut file does not exist, it will be automatically generated
+2. For each participant-session pair:
-This step moves raw imaging data from the {{dpath_raw_imaging}} directory to the {{dpath_sourcedata}} directory.
+    1. Files from the {{dpath_raw_imaging}} directory will be "copied" (the default is to create symlinks) to the {{dpath_sourcedata}} directory into a flat list
+    2. The doughnut file is updated to indicate that this participant-session pair now has data in {{dpath_sourcedata}}

+## Configuring the reorganization

 Nipoppy can automatically handle two common cases of input data organization:
 1. Participant-level directories with nested session-level directories
     - E.g., {{dpath_raw_imaging}}`/001/ses-1`
     - This is the default behaviour